x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/remote-connectivity-analyzer-tests.md

 - **Synchronization, Notification, Availability, and Automatic Replies**: These tests walk through many basic Exchange Web Services tasks to confirm that they're working.
 This is useful for IT administrators who want to troubleshoot external access using Entourage EWS or other Web Services clients.

 - **Service Account Access (Developers)**: This test verifies a service account's ability to access a specified mailbox, create and delete items in it, and access it via Exchange impersonation.
 This test is primarily used by application developers to test the ability to access mailboxes with alternate credentials.

+- **Free/Busy (only available in the Office 365 tab)**: This test verifies that an Office 365 mailbox can access the free/busy information of an on-premises mailbox, and vice versa (one direction per test run).

 ### Microsoft Office Outlook Connectivity tests